-It’s important to remember that even after this trend is gone, that there’s nothing wrong with still liking or doing it.
+It’s important to remember that even after this trend is gone, there’s nothing wrong with still liking or doing it.
 Just because something is changing in a different direction doesn’t mean you have to go along with it.

-If something peaks your interest, then go for it!
+If something piques your interest, then go for it!
 Even if it’s not trendy.
 On the flip side, if something is trendy, this shouldn’t scare you away from doing it either.
 It may seem like I’m taking the “everyone is a winner” road here, but honestly, why is it cool to hate on each other all the time?
 If you’re not hurting anyone, why is it a problem?

 Bonding Over a Mutual Dislike

 It’s fashionable to judge and bond over our mutual dislikes (some relationships are almost solely based on this bond).
 But why go out of your way to squash the joy from someone else because you’re not into what they’re doing?
 It’s like that classic scene where the bully goes over and demolishes the kid’s sandcastle, but we do it as adults ALL.
 THE.
 TIME.

 Wedding trends will forever come and go, aesthetics change with the times, and our opinions change as we grow both individually and within groups.
 But doesn’t it seem problematic to hate on people for liking and disliking trends?

 It seems to me to be an awful lot of grumbling around a day that should be centred around the idea of love and celebration.

 Take Care of Yourself